 The list is compiled by votes from the North America’s 50 Best Bars Academy, which comprises 220 drinks experts, including bartenders, bar owners, drinks media and well-travelled cocktail connoisseurs from Canada, USA, Mexico and the Caribbean, with 50/50 gender balance.

 The Academy is divided into 8 regions: Canada East; Canada West; USA Northeast; USA Midwest; USA West; USA South; Mexico; and the Caribbean.
 Each region has its own panel of members including a chairperson, called the Academy Chair.
 The Chairs each then select a voting panel, ensuring a balanced selection.

 Each voter casts seven votes based on their best bar experiences of the previous 18 months.
-In 2022, each North America Academy member will vote for a maximum of five bars in the home country where they are based.
-Voters also have the option to vote for a further two (or more) bars outside of their home country if they have been able to travel internationally during the voting period.
+In 2022, each North America Academy member voted for a maximum of five bars in the home country where they are based.
+Voters also had the option to vote for a further two (or more) bars outside of their home country if they had been able to travel internationally during the voting period.
 Voters are required to remain anonymous and voting is confidential and secure.

 The main rules of voting are:

 These criteria are designed to allow our panellists to vote far and wide.
 They could vote for a small, unknown bar in a remote area of Mexico, or select the best-known venue in their own country or region – it is their opinion and the experiences they have had that matter.

 This method means that bars cannot apply to be on the list, and cannot be nominated, and no external influences (from William Reed or our sponsors) can influence the list.
 It also means that every bar in the region is eligible, unless it is closed at the time that the list is announced, or we receive notice that it will be closing in the near future.

 There are no criteria that a bar has to meet.
 They certainly do not have to sell a certain product.
 They do not need to have been open a certain number of years and they do not need to have won any other accolades.